-Some artists alternated between Rhythm and Blues and music that fits a Jazz categorization better, most prominently Ray Charles, but also King Curtis and Lou Rawls.
-The Crusaders, a Fusion-Funk act in the 1970s, developed out of the Jazz Crusaders of the 1960s.
+Some artists alternated between Rhythm and Blues and music that fits a Jazz categorization better, most prominently Ray Charles, other examples being King Curtis and Lou Rawls.
+The Crusaders, a Fusion-Funk act in the Seventies, developed out of the Jazz Crusaders of the Sixties.
 Dinah Washington like Charles put out records that fit better under the Jazz category, yet much of her later music is closer to post-Swing "easy listening" singers like Streisand.

 David Axelrod, noted above, brings to mind artists, especially in electronic music, who made music that appealed to broader audiences (say, Wendy Carlos, Mort Garson) but which was still not song-oriented or in any way influenced by Rhythm and Blues/ Rock-and-Roll genres of song composing and performance.
 Plenty of soundtrack music could be said to fit into this category.
 As does the Ambient music of Brian Eno, some of which is noted in the extra list of experimental acts that in varying ways cross over to popular music, found at the end of the annex.
 Except for the inclusion of Eno and a couple other artists who for the most part are covered by the main list (namely, Fred Frith and Frank Zappa), this annex to the annex lists artists otherwise not included.
 It could include much more, for example solo albums by Keiji Haino (leader of Fushitsusha, who are included in the list) and Jim O'Rourke (included as a member of Gastr del Sol, Sonic Youth, and Wilco).
 These two are merely the most obvious artists whose work could make that extra section very extensive.